csound-flossmanual/csound-floss/book/06-b-record-and-play-buffers.md

 ## Encapsulating Record and Play Buffer Functionality to a UDO

-Recording and playing back of buffers can also be encapsulated into a User Defined Opcode (UDO).^[See Chapter [03 G](03-g-user-defined-opcodes.md) for more information about writing UDOs in Csound.]
+Recording and playing back of buffers can also be encapsulated into a User Defined Opcode (UDO).^[See Chapter [03 G](03-g-user-defined-opcodes.md) &nbsp;for more information about writing UDOs in Csound.]
 We will show here a version which in a way _re-invents the wheel_ as it creates an own sample-by-sample increment for reading and writing the buffer rather than using a pointer.
 This is mostly meant as example how open this field is for different user implementations, and how easy it is to create own applications based on the fundamental functionalities of table reading and writing.